Ludwiggle/JWlS/README.md

 ### Installation

-Depen
-**Suggested**:`miniconda`, `firefox`
+Assuming `miniconda` (Python 3.7) installed

-1. Copy the `JWLS_kernel` into your conda installation folder e.g. `~/miniconda3/lib/python3.7/site-packages/
+1. Copy the kernel folder `JWLS_kernel` into your python installation folder e.g. `~/miniconda3/lib/python3.7/site-packages/
-2. Run the installation script in the kernel folder:  `python install.py`
+2. Run the installation script  `python install.py` (it's in the kernel folder)

 ### Usage

-Run `JWLS.sh`
+Run `JWLS.sh` or copy it in the executables path e.g. ` cp JWLS.sh /usr/local/bin/JWLS` .

+### Features

 Graphics is rendered by the Jupyter file viewer, not by notebook.
-`show` returns the URL of the graphical output.
+`show` returns the clickable URL of the exported graphical output (unfortunately it works only by creating a dedicated folder called `JWLSout

-### Features
+`).
 The `Out[..]` expressions are returned on both the Jupyter notebook and the terminal where JWLS is started; though error messages, symbols `Information` and progress indicators are printed on terminal only.

 ### How it works